 Jeff Brigham, RHP

 Brigham’s floor is more attractive than his ceiling, but he’s ready to help the big league club now and figures to be in Miami’s pitching mix in 2019.
 The 26-year-old righty has seen Major League action in each of the last two years but hasn’t had much success at the highest level.
 Brigham’s fastball works in the 92-to-95 mph range and is backed up by a decent curve.
-His iffy changeup might get in the way of him fitting a true back-rotation profile, but he’s a safe bet to step into a swingman or long relief profile right away.
+His iffy changeup might get in the way of him fitting a true back-rotation profile, but he could step into a swingman or long relief role right away.

 Riley Ferrell, RHP